Confidence Intervals for Nonparametric Empirical Bayes Analysis

 We use the following parameters for the method in our numerical results.

-\begin{itemize}[label={--}, leftmargin=*, nosep] \item Unless otherwise mentioned, we take the base measure $H$ to be the uniform measure $U[-3.6, 3.6]$, the sufficient statistic to be a natural spline with 5 degrees of freedom with equidistant knots on the above grid and $c_0 =0.001$. \item In Figure~\ref{fig:gmodel_varying_dof} we use the same settings as above but vary the degrees of freedom from $2$ to $15$. \item For the logspline simulation example (Figure~\ref{fig:lfsr_simulation_logspine}) we take $H=U[-4,6]$ as the base measure, $Q$ as a natural spline (equispaced knots) with 5 degrees of freedom and $c_0 = 0.0001$.
-The ground truth (shown in Figure~\ref{fig:lfsr_simulation_logspine}a) is also a member from this family with natural parameter $\alpha = (10, 0, 6, 9, -3, -2, -8, -1)^\top$.
-These parameters were chosen by fitting the family to the Two-Tower distribution from~\citet{efron2019bayes}, $\frac{1}{3}U[-1.7,-0.7] + \frac{2}{3}U[0.7,2.7]$, and then rounding the entries of the estimated $\hat{\alpha}$. \end{itemize}
+\begin{itemize}[label={--}, leftmargin=*, nosep] \item We take the base measure $H$ to be the uniform measure $U[-4, 4]$, the sufficient statistic to be a natural spline with 5 degrees of freedom with equidistant knots on the above grid and $c_0 =0.001$. \item In Figure~\ref{fig:gmodel_varying_dof} we use the same settings as above but vary the degrees of freedom from $2$ to $12$. \end{itemize}